MargaridaFernandes1/Udacity-DS-Project3-Sparkify/README.md

 ## Motivation<a name="Motivation"></a>

-Sparkify is a music streaming service (similar to Apple Music and Spotify) where customers can hear their favourite musics.
+Sparkify is a music streaming service app (similar to Apple Music and Spotify) where customers can hear their favourite musics.
 This service can be used for free, but some customers prefer to have a premium (paid) account, which allows to eliminate advertising between songs and other benefits.
 The purpose of this project is to predict the customer's churn based on their behavior and previous activities.
 For that purpose it was needed to understand data and then generate meaningfull features that characterize user experience in Sparkify, so that we can use a machine learning model to predict which customers are likely to churn.